Jury Service – Frequently Asked Questions

 10. Is there an age limit to serve as a juror?

-In the State of Arkansas there is no exemptions on age other than you must be at least 18 years of age or older.
+In the State of Arkansas there are no exemptions on age, other than you must be at least 18 years of age or older.
 Everyone ages differently.
 As long as you meet the qualifications, you are eligible to serve.